Was war hier, bevor du kamst?

 What voices were here before language was invented?

-Which paws touched this ground first?
+Whose paws first touched this ground?

 We build worlds without asking what we are building over.